blinkwhale/screen_pixel/README.md

 ## Getting Started

-This plugin provides a simple way to get the screen resolution on macOS using Flutter.
+This plugin provides a simple way to get the screen resolution on macOS and Windows using Flutter.

 ### Installation